vasunaidudola/testing-repository/README.md

-today no class due to heavy rain task complete
+today no class due to heavy rain. will meet tomorrow task complete

 d